Jayavardhan-J/JWT-Authentication-Authorization/README.md

-This project is a web application that provides GitHub authentication with the added security of JWT (JSON Web Tokens) and OTP (One-Time Password) authentication.
+This project is a web application that provides email authentication with the added security of JWT (JSON Web Tokens) and OTP (One-Time Password) authentication.
 It allows users to log in to your application one time password , and then uses JWT for secure session management.
 ## Features

 * JWT-based session management for enhanced security.